Weight Loss Facts

 • Losing weight can reduce arthritis symptoms.[5]

-• A recent study found that eating dark chocolate in moderate amounts is associated with lower levels of abdominal fat.
-Scientists speculate that the antioxidants may help fight inflammation and improve metabolic functioning.[12]
+• Eating dark chocolate in moderate amounts is associated with lower levels of abdominal fat.
+Scientists speculate that the antioxidants may help fight inflammation and improve metabolic functioning.[16]

 • In the first half of the 20th century, cigarette makers regularly touted their products as a weight loss aid.
 One 1929 advertisement proclaimed, “Light a Lucky and you’ll never miss a sweet that makes you fat.”[17]